AdobeDocs/app-builder/src/pages/resources/blog_articles.md

 [Read on Medium](https://medium.com/adobetech/a-full-security-overview-project-firefly-guides-c0b10919be2a)

-We know security of your app is a top concern, and so we've built Firefly to be highly secure.
-We breakdown Firefly's security measures.
+We know security of your app is a top concern, and so we've built App Builder to be highly secure.
+We breakdown App Builder's security measures.